KaffinPX/Kaspian-KRC20/README.md

 # Kaspian-KRC20

+Kaspian-KRC20 is a React app that integrates the KaspianProvider and KasplexBuilder to enable KRC-20 token functionality through the Kaspian wallet.
+Supports transacting and mintage of tokens with multi addresses support.

 ## Development

 Ensure you have Bun.
 If not, please install the latest version of Bun to proceed with the development process.